Yesferal/HornsApp-Android/README.md

 ---
 ## Usage
 Launch AndroidStudio and `Open an existing project`.
-Go to Build Variant section and select Debug as Active Build Variant.
+Go to Build Variant section and select `Debug` as Active Build Variant.
 Then run this build.
-It is important to say that Debug variant will use a online mock as API.'
+It is important to say that Debug variant will use a online mock as API.

 ---
 ## License